 We have reimbursed and will continue to reimburse all of our non-employee directors for their reasonable out-of-pocket expenses incurred in attending Board and committee meetings.
-Marshall Fordyce, M.D., our President and Chief Executive Officer, was also a director as of December 31, 2021, but did not receive any additional compensation for his service as a director.
+Marshall Fordyce, M.D., our President and Chief Executive Officer, was also a director as of December 31, 2022, but did not receive any additional compensation for his service as a director.
 See the section titled "Executive Compensation" for more information regarding the compensation earned by Dr. Fordyce.

-During the year ended December 31, 2021, each of the following individuals served on our Board as non-employee directors: Beth Seidenberg, M.D., Andrew Cheng, M.D., Ph.D., Scott Morrison, Maha Katabi, Ph.D., Kurt von Emster, Kimball Hall, and Patrick Enright.
-Other than as set forth above, none of our non-employee directors earned any compensation in the year ended December 31, 2021 or held any equity awards as of December 31, 2021.
+During the year ended December 31, 2022, each of the following individuals served on our Board as non-employee directors: Michael Morrissey, Ph.D., Andrew Cheng, M.D., Ph.D., Patrick Enright, Kimball Hall, Maha Katabi, Ph.D., Scott Morrison, Beth Seidenberg, M.D., and Kurt von Emster.
+Other than as set forth above, none of our non-employee directors earned any compensation in the year ended December 31, 2022 or held any equity awards as of December 31, 2022.

 Our Board adopted a non-employee director compensation policy in May 2021 that is applicable to all of our non-employee directors.
+The Board further amended the non-employee director compensation policy to update the initial and annual option grants as set forth below effective March 28, 2023.
 This compensation policy provides that each such non-employee director will receive the following compensation for service on our Board:

-- an annual cash retainer of \$35,000; and an additional annual cash retainer of \$30,000 for services as non-executive chair of our Board; - an additional annual cash retainer of \$7,500, \$5,000 and \$4,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating Committee, respectively; - an additional annual cash retainer of \$7,500, \$5,000 and \$4,000 for service as chair of the Audit Committee, Compensation Committee and the Nominating Committee, respectively; - an initial option grant to purchase 19,850 shares of our Class A common stock on the date of each such non-employee director's appointment to our Board; and - an annual option grant to purchase 9,925 shares of our Class A common stock on the date of each of our annual stockholder meetings
+- an annual cash retainer of \$40,000; and an additional annual cash retainer of \$30,000 for services as non-executive chair of our Board; - an additional annual cash retainer of \$7,500, \$5,000 and \$4,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating Committee, respectively; - an additional annual cash retainer of \$7,500, \$5,000 and \$4,000 for service as chair of the Audit Committee, Compensation Committee and the Nominating Committee, respectively; - an initial option grant to purchase 40,000 shares of our Class A common stock on the date of each such non-employee director's appointment to our Board; and - an annual option grant to purchase 20,000 shares of our Class A common stock on the date of each of our annual stockholder meetings, for non-employee directors who joined our Board no later than February 28 of the year in which the stockholders meeting is held.

 Each of the option grants described above will be granted under our 2021 Plan, the terms of which are described in more detail above under the section titled "Executive Compensation - Employee Benefit Plans - 2021 Equity Incentive Plan."
-Each such option grant will vest and become exercisable subject to the director's continuous service to us through the earlier of the first anniversary of the date of grant or the next annual stockholder meeting.
+Each initial option grant will vest monthly over a three-year period subject to the director's continuous service to us.
+Each annual option grant will vest subject to the director's continuous service to us through the earlier of the first anniversary of the date of grant or the next annual stockholder meeting.
+Notwithstanding the foregoing, in the event there is a change in control (as defined in the 2021 Plan) all of the option grants will accelerate and become fully vested subject to such non-employee director's continuous service with us through such change in control.
 The term of each option will be 10 years, subject to earlier termination as provided in the 2021 Plan.